-- 26.1 Under rare and extreme operational circumstances the Police may make a request to command the use of 'The System' to which this Code of Practice applies.
-These circumstances may be a major incident or event that has a significant impact on the prevention and detection of crime or public safety.
-Such use will provide the police with a broad overview of events in order to command the incident. - 26.2 Such requests will be viewed separately to the use of the systems' cameras with regard to the requirement for an authority for specific types of surveillance under the Regulation of Investigatory Powers Act 2000.
-See Appendix I. - 26.3 Applications made as at 26.1 will be considered on the written request of a police officer not below the rank of Superintendent.
+- 26.3.
+Applications made as at 26.1 will be considered on the written request of a police officer not below the rank of Superintendent.
 Any such request will only be accommodated upon the personal written permission of the most senior representative of the System owners, or designated deputy of equal standing.
 In the event of an urgent need, a verbal request of the senior officer in charge, and in any case an officer not below the rank of Inspector, will be necessary.
-This should be followed as soon as practicable within 72 hours by a Superintendents' written request. - 26.4 In the event of such a request being permitted, the Monitoring Room will continue to be staffed, and equipment operated by, only those personnel who are specifically trained to do so, and who fall within the terms of this Code.
-They will then operate under the command of the police officer designated in the verbal / written request, taking into account their responsibilities under this Code. - 26.5 In very extreme circumstances a request may be made for the Police to take total control of The System in its entirety, including the staffing of the monitoring room and personal control of all associated equipment, to the exclusion of all representatives of the System owners.
+This should be followed as soon as practicable within 72 hours by a Superintendents' written request. - 26.4.
+In the event of such a request being permitted, the Monitoring Room will continue to be staffed, and equipment operated by, only those personnel who are specifically trained to do so, and who fall within the terms of this Code.
+They will then operate under the command of the police officer designated in the verbal / written request, taking into account their responsibilities under this Code. - 26.5.
+In very extreme circumstances a request may be made for the Police to take total control of The System in its entirety, including the staffing of the monitoring room and personal control of all associated equipment, to the exclusion of all representatives of the System owners.
 Any such request should be made to The System manager in the first instance, who will consult personally with the most senior officer of The System owners (or designated deputy of equal standing).
 A request for total exclusive control must be made in writing by a police officer not below the rank of Assistant Chief Constable or person of equal standing.

-27.0 Maintenance Of The System
+27. Maintenance Of The System

-- 27.1 To ensure compliance with the Information Commissioners Code of Practice and that images recorded continue to be of appropriate evidential quality 'The System' shall be maintained in accordance with the requirements of the Procedural Manual under a maintenance agreement. - 27.2 The maintenance agreement will make provision for regular/ periodic service checks on the equipment which will include cleaning of any all-weather domes or housings, checks on the functioning of the equipment, and any minor adjustments that need to be made to the equipment settings to maintain picture quality. - 27.3 The maintenance will also include regular periodic overhaul of all the equipment and replacement of equipment, which is reaching the end of its serviceable life. - 27.4 The maintenance agreement will also provide for 'emergency' attendance by a specialist CCTV engineer on site to rectify any loss or severe degradation of image or camera control. - 27.5 The maintenance agreement will define the maximum periods of time permitted for attendance by the engineer and for rectification of the problem depending upon the severity of the event and the operational requirements of that element of the system. - 27.6 It is the responsibility of the System Manager to ensure appropriate records are maintained in respect of the functioning of the cameras and the response of the maintenance organisation.
+- 27.1.
+To ensure compliance with the Information Commissioners Code of Practice and that images recorded continue to be of appropriate evidential quality 'The System' shall be maintained in accordance with the requirements of the Procedural Manual under a maintenance agreement. - 27.2.
+The maintenance agreement will make provision for regular/ periodic service checks on the equipment which will include cleaning of any all-weather domes or housings, checks on the functioning of the equipment, and any minor adjustments that need to be made to the equipment settings to maintain picture quality. - 27.3.
+The maintenance will also include regular periodic overhaul of all the equipment and replacement of equipment, which is reaching the end of its serviceable life. - 27.4.
+The maintenance agreement will also provide for 'emergency' attendance by a specialist CCTV engineer on site to rectify any loss or severe degradation of image or camera control. - 27.5.
+The maintenance agreement will define the maximum periods of time permitted for attendance by the engineer and for rectification of the problem depending upon the severity of the event and the operational requirements of that element of the system.